davidmcbee/Movies-ETL/README.md

 11. Cleaned the running time column in the wiki_movies_df DataFrame.
 12. Displayed the three data frames.

-### Step3, Clean Kaggle Data
+### Step 3, Clean Kaggle Data
-Building on steps 1 and 2, and available to view here I:
+Building on steps 1 and 2, the step 3 code is available to view here (https://github.com/davidmcbee/Movies-ETL/blob/master/ETL_clean_kaggle_data.ipynb)
+Step 3 steps conducted were:
 1. Cleaned the Kaggle data.
 2. merged the wikipedia data with the kaggle data.
 3. Dropped unnecessary columns from the merged DataFrame.